hamidgasmi/training.computerscience.cloud.aws/README.md

 - It asynchronously backes up data written to such volumes as point in time volume snapshot
 	- It stores these volumes in the cloud as an Amazon EBS snapshot
 	- It stores them incrementally (backups that capture only changed blocks)
-	- It compresses snapshot storage to to minimize storage charges (see S3)
+	- It compresses snapshot storage to minimize storage charges (see S3)
 - Stored Volumes:
 	- It allows to keep our primary data on-premise while it's backed in S3 in a form of EBS snapshot
 	- It allows on-premise applications a low-latency access to theirs datasets while they're backed up in AWS